jsmithabq/ODrive/ruby/README.txt

 _not_ store each user's password; ODrive creates and stores a salted hash upon user account creation.
-Each log-in attempts reads the transient password from the log-in text field, applies the salted hash, and compared the result to the value stored in the database.
+Each log-in attempts reads the transient password from the log-in text field, applies the salted hash, and compared the salted hash to the value stored in the database.

 ODrive cannot, however, "overrule" the password management for the target distributed storage.
 For example, OpenStack Swift uses an